Overview

 Head Coaches and Teams

 There are many considerations that go into evaluating a head coach or team.
 First and foremost is winning.
 Moral victories may help you get through a rough season, but they can’t play a part in rating a head coach or team.
 While we don’t believe in moral victories, we do believe that some victories are better than others.
 For this reason, we leveraged a Simple Rating System (SRS) model to determine Strength of Schedule (SoS) for all 130+ FBS teams and 125+ FCS teams and have factored them into our ratings.
-Along with winning percentage, a coach can earn additional points for BCS/CFP appearances, BCS/CFP wins, conference championships, and BCS/CFP national championships.
-We take into account where a team ranks in offensive performance and defensive performance because this reflects a head coach’s ability to coach either side of the ball (see Chip Kelly on offense or Nick Saban on defense) and a coach’s ability to hire and train good coordinators.
-While there are certainly other factors and statistics we could have taken into account, after extensive testing and retesting, we believe the formula we developed accurately and objectively ranks head coaches and teams.
+Along with winning percentage, a coach/team can earn additional points for BCS/CFP appearances, BCS/CFP wins, conference championships, and BCS/CFP national championships.
+We take into account where a team ranks in offensive performance, defensive performance, and special teams performance because this reflects a coach/team’s ability perform in every phase of the game.
+While there are certainly other factors and statistics that could have been taken into account, after extensive testing and retesting, we believe the formula we developed accurately and objectively ranks head coaches and teams.

-Defensive Coordinators, similar to Offensive Coordinators, are evaluated on the ‘defensive performance’ portion of the Head Coaches rating system.
+Defensive Coordinators, similar to Offensive Coordinators, are evaluated on the ‘defensive performance’ portion of the Team rating system.
 The factors that go into this rating reflect the same factors used for the Offensive Coordinators, just on the other side of the football.

 Star System

-At CBTN, we understand that there is some margin for error when it comes to an objective analysis of coaching.
-To that end, each rating falls into a range that qualifies a given coach for a specific star rating.
+At SSA, we understand that there is some margin for error when it comes to an objective analysis of coaching.
+To that end, each rating falls into a range that qualifies a given team/coach for a specific star rating.
 Below is a legend for the Star System:

 Elite